configwizard/neo-docs/content/examples/wallets.md

   return util.Uint256{}, err
 }
-txHash, err := cli.TransferNEP17(myWallet, recipient, gasToken, amount, 0, nil, nil) return txHash, err
+txHash, err := cli.TransferNEP17(myWallet, recipient, gasToken, amount, 0, nil, nil) le := txHash.StringLE()
+return txHash, err
 ```

+**NOTE** the txHash is reversed in its uint256 state.
+You need to reverse it so that it matches the txHashes you would find in a blockchain explorer for instance, hence the `le := txHash.StringLE()`
 ## NeoFS Balance
 However this balance as I mentioned, does not include your NeoFS balance.
 For that you need a NeoFS client